How Much Do Mortgage Advisors Charge?

 Are mortgage broker fees negotiable?

-In fact, brokers themselves pride themselves on their negotiation skills and it’s these skills that enable them to find you the best deal and keep your mortgage costs down.
+In fact, brokers pride themselves on their negotiation skills, which enable them to find you the best deal and keep your mortgage costs down.

 Can I get a refund on my mortgage broker fee?